What are Destination Clubs?

 Types of property

 As a guide to the standard of property available, the homes have a typical market value of $2,000,000+ with different clubs offering various levels of homes.
 In metropolitan areas, the accommodation will have a floor space of around 1,500 square feet.
 Beach front and more rural retreats have more land in general, so floor space can be anything up to 6,000 square feet.
-The inner city locations tend to be made up of luxury condominiums, and feature all the associated amenities.
+The city locations tend to be made up of luxury condominiums, and feature all the associated amenities.
 Beachfront and scenic retreats are usually freestanding houses with 3-, 4-, 5- or even more bedrooms, often surrounded by well-tended gardens and secluded enough to offer a real sense of privacy.
 The spacious nature of the homes is perfect for large families and groups of friends to all vacation together.

-The cost of joining a destination club can be split into three categories.
+The cost of joining a destination club or residence fund can be split into three categories.
 There's the initial payment to join, annual membership dues, and nightly fees for staying in the accommodation.
 All of these amounts vary enormously depending on the club, its business model, the properties in its portfolio and the level of membership.

 - Equity Clubs - Typically there will be an initial fee of $150,000+ and annual membership dues of $15,000+.
 The annual dues cover a number of prepaid nights for the year.
 Members have ownership or an interest in the clubs real estate.